ordovas/ordovas.github.io/cv/README.md

 ## About me

-I’m a versatile data scientist based in Madrid.
-I’m capable of helping clients to solve their problems creatively and handle complex data to obtain precise, understandable and useful insights.
-I have many years of analytical experience and I've recently started to fully adapt to a professional environment where I am involved in a cross functional projects involving machine learning pipelines.

-My experience helps me apply skills like teamwork, meeting deadlines, and communicating results and complex ideas effectively to a non-technical audience.
-I'm a curious and fast learner of latest techniques in data science.
+With a strong scientific background and extensive experience as a Data Scientist, I thrive in the dynamic environment of data science.
+Having contributed to cross-functional projects and internal initiatives focused on ML pipelines, I excel in teamwork, meeting deadlines, and effectively communicating complex ideas to non-technical audiences.
+As a curious and fast learner, I continuously embrace the latest data science techniques, ensuring adaptability and delivering tangible results.